spectrocloud/CanvOS/README.md

 # git config --global http.sslVerify False
 # git config --global https.sslVerify False
 ```
 And if you have some custom CA certificate, you want to make sure that certificate is loaded into your system.
-To do that, you can copy your certificate to this path: `/usr/local/share/ca-certificates/` and then run this command in your terminal.
+To do that, you can copy your certificate to this path: `/usr/local/share/ca-certificates/` for ubuntu or `/usr/share/pki/trust/anchors/` for opensuse and then run this command in your terminal.
 ```shell
 update-ca-certificates
 ```